'Tax Freedom' Day to Arrive in Bulgaria on May 1

 In Bulgaria, this day traditionally falls in May, and its earlier arrival over the last four-five years is attributed to the economic crisis and the wider budget gap i.e. the State seemingly takes less, but continues to spend as before by using reserves and accumulating new debts, the Institute's experts say.

-The symbolic calculations further show that from May 1 until May 5, Bulgarian tax payers will no longer work for the State, as it will cover expenses via loans.
-At the end of the day, however, those five days will be for the benefit of the treasury, sooner or later.
+The symbolic calculations further show that from May 1 until May 5, Bulgarian tax payers will continue to work for the State, to cover the budget deficit for 2013 and these 5 days will end up being for the benefit of the treasury, sooner or later.

-The Institute's experts further point out that over the last few years the focus on bringing more revenues in the treasury gives a false impression of more freedom as revenues from VAT, excise duties and corporate taxes have suffered a great deal from the crisis.
+The Institute's experts further point out that the focus on bringing more revenues in the treasury gives a false impression of more freedom as revenues from VAT, excise duties and corporate taxes have suffered a great deal from the crisis.